Master in Automated Manufacturing Engineering

 Are you interested in standing out in the workplace?
 Hoping for a promotion or to create innovation in the areas of automated systems or artificial intelligence?
 Or do you want to devote yourself to research and development?
 Our master’s program will answer your career goals.

-What will you study in the Master of Automated Manufacturing Engineering?
+What will you study in the Master in Automated Manufacturing Engineering?

 In this program, you will acquire advanced knowledge in intelligent systems or in systems integration and automation.